-At the date of signing, we are not aware of any circumstances that would render any particulars in the performance statement to be misleading or inaccurate.
+As at the date of signing, we are not aware of any circumstances which would render any particulars in the performance statement to be misleading or inaccurate.

-We have been authorised by the council and by the Local Government (Planning and Reporting) Regulations 2014 to certify this performance statement in its final form.
+We have been authorised by Council and by the Local Government (Planning and Reporting) Regulations 2014 to certify this performance statement in its final form.

-Cr Terry Woodcroft Councillor
+Cr Terry Woodcroft